MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 - Create an Azure Subscription Free account.
 - Create Ubuntu on Azure and connect to it using SSH.
 - Exploring flexible scalability by adding-removing resources to VM.
-- Create Windows 10 VM on Azure and enable IIS, install .NET core runtime, expose port 80 and deploy the API.
+- Create Windows 10 VM on Azure and enable IIS (Internet Information Service), install .NET core runtime, expose port 80 and deploy the API.
 - Create a Web App on Azure and deploy the API using FTP.
 - Examine SasS like office-365.